jchellmuth/jchellmuth.github.io/news/_posts/2020-01-07-FACS-analysis-with-R.md

 ![](/images/2020-01-07-singlets-gate-post-check-2.png)

 Now comes the fun part where R works so much better than FlowJo: plotting the data for all samples at once.
-This is based on the ggplot’s `facet_wrap` command (included by default in `ggcyto` when using even if you don’t explicitly call that command).
+This is based on ggplot’s `facet_wrap` command (included by default in `ggcyto` when using even if you don’t explicitly call that command).
 If we now use the ‘well’ column with `facet_wrap`, we’ll get meaningful titles for each plot.
 Although